Best of Bordeaux

 Chez Dupont — A classic spot in the Chartrons district for typical French fare like steak frites, duck, and oysters.
 The front room has the best ambiance, so request it when you book.
 You can also rent one of 10 guest rooms from this industrious restaurant group.

 Cafe Breizh — The Bordeaux outpost of this creperie chain is on a pretty square in the Chartons neighborhood.
+It’s good for an uncomplicated lunch or dinner option.

 Wine Bars